 Zinnia has always had a flair for science and academia, graduating at the top of her high school class as DUX, then onto a Bachelor of Advanced Science in Ecology & Human Evolutionary Biology with First Class Honours from the University of New South Wales.
 As a Field Ecologist and Conservationist Zinnia has worked in the Australian outback on Wetland Birds, Aquatic Invertebrates and wild Little Blue Penguins.

 Zinnia is a researcher in human evolutionary biology (the study of human attraction) and anthropology.
 Whilst at the UNSW Sex Lab, Zinnia produced a viral research paper on Beards and how attractiveness varies with frequency of facial hair, coining a new social term “Peak Beard”, a new well-referenced aspect in human evolution and social media (as seen in Forbes, BBC, CNN, The Guardian + more).
 Her scientific human attraction expertise is further complemented by her background working as an artist & fashion model in the media industry, giving her deep insights into the creation & production of human attraction marketing content.
 Zinnia has appeared on Channel 7’s Daily Edition (Australia), RTE Radio and featured in print & digital media as a human attraction academic.
-She has presented her work at the Australasian Evolution Society conference in 2013.
+She has presented her work at the Australasian Evolution Society conference.
 She brings a unique twist to the study of beauty combining science with real life perspectives, experiences and insights giving her powerful perceptive and in-depth knowledge into beauty and human attractiveness, as we know it today.
 She is currently undertaking a postgraduate research degree at the University of Oxford focusing on skin tone discrimination, skin lightening products, media advertising and women’s dis-empowerment in a South Asian Context.

 Zinnia believes social responsibility is at the core of everything that she does was awarded a Rotary Youth Leadership Award.
 Zinnia believes in the importance of education and for the past 9 years she has been an avid humanitarian worker being a literacy tutor and motivational speaker for refugee and disadvantaged children.
 Zinnia was selected as an Australian Thai Youth Ambassador and spent a month in Thailand with disadvantaged children and victims of child sex trafficking whilst liaising with Thai diplomats.